ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/size-properties.html.markdown

                     AC.Property.layout.anchors,
                     AC.Property.layout.alignInContainer
                 ]},

+In order for your Widget to work with this mechanism, you should be sure to include these properties

                     AC.Property.layout.pWidthHidden,
                     AC.Property.layout.widthHidden,
                     AC.Property.layout.heightHidden,
                     AC.Property.layout.sizes,
-    setProperty("myWidget", aSizeProperty, value)
-    aSizeProperty
-    width
-    height
-    pWidth (% width)

-In order for your Widget to work with this mechanism, you should be sure to include these properties

-The sizes property take care of the popup sizes dialog.
-The others are responsible for supporting where can be one of
+The sizes property takes care of the popup sizes dialog.
+The others are responsible for supporting  `setProperty("myWidget", aSizeProperty, value)`  where `aSizeProperty `can be one of

- -
+- `width`

- -
+- `height`

- -
+- `pWidth (% width)`